Johnny Isakson, 76, Georgia politician respected by both sides, dies

 His retirement announcement stunned the Georgia political world and prompted a behind-the-scenes scuffle for Gov. Brian Kemp’s appointment to the seat.
 When the governor announced an unorthodox public application process, more than 500 people applied, including current and former officeholders, business executives, a U.S. ambassador and radio commentators.

 Isakson largely avoided the spotlight after stepping down.
-His last major public appearance was in January 2020, when Gov. Brian Kemp announced that the University of Georgia was launching a professorship named in Isakson’s honor that would focus on developing to develop treatments for Parkinson’s.
+He launched the Isakson Initiative to raise money for research into Parkinson’s and other neurocognitive diseases.
+One of his last major public appearances was in January 2020, when Kemp announced that the University of Georgia was launching a professorship named in Isakson’s honor that would focus on developing treatments for Parkinson’s.

 As he wrapped up his more than 40 years in elected office, Isakson made the case for bipartisanship and setting aside egos to solve problems.